glender/InfGather/README.md

 Exploit in the OSCE directory is for TFTP.
 It is a zero day contained within the OSCE course through Offensive Security.

-# Windows Backdoor/ASLR

-In the windowsASLR/windowsBackdoor folders there are PDF files that contain POCs for bypassing ASLR on Windows Vista and for backdooring exisiting Windows PEs.

 # Email

 Please send questions/comments/bugs to inf.infGather@gmail.com